funmibam/ticket-lifecycle/README.md

 # osTicket Lab Exercise

-This lab exercise involves creating, observing, and completing tickets within the osTicket system, both as an end-user and as a help desk agent.
-This project will help me develop essential ticket management skills for a help desk or IT support role.
+This lab exercise provided hands-on experience with the osTicket ticketing system, simulating real-world scenarios encountered in help desk or IT support roles.
+Through this project, I developed essential skills in ticket creation, management, and resolution, understanding both end-user and agent perspectives within a ticketing system.

 ## Access URLs